Skip to main content

 Passing correct value type to an operator

 Each operator supports different value types.
 For example, the operator lessThan only supports an iso date string or a number.
-So passing any other value types will raise an exception.
+Passing any other value types will raise an exception.

 Removing filters

-Having applied filters to a stream container you have the ability to clear them at a later stage if required.
+You have the ability to clear filters on a stream container if required.
 To clear the filters you should call the clearFilters function on the on the streamFilters property for the relevant stream container instance.
 For example:

 const instance = AtomicSDK.launch({